nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the unAssign Member mechanism behaves at each step.

 Step 1.
-The user executes `unassign m/1 t/1` to unAssign the first person as a member from the first team.
+The user executes `unassign m/1 (global person index) t/1` to unAssign the first person as a member from the first team.

 Step 2.
 The `unassignMember` command is created by the parser using the given member's index (global person index) and team's index.
 It calls `Model#removePersonFromTeam` to remove the person from given team.